Manpreetgujral9/100-days-of-code/log.md

 ### Day 13: January 28, 2019
 **Today's Progress**:Started Worked on project on my portfolio and Learn to use git commands .Clarified all my doubts regarding Git and Github.

+### Day 14: January 29, 2019
+**Today's Progress**: Worked on project on my portfolio and Made a Header .Busy in Preparation of interviews stuff.